RecordEvolution/ReswarmOS/doc/README.md

     losetup -d /dev/loopX
     ```

-The image file `mf-os.img` now contains both the boot partition and the
+The image file `reswarm-os.img` now contains both the boot partition and the
 root file system and is ready to be deployed to any flash drive.

 ### References